drwpow/vite-plugin-lqip/README.md

 > 💡 Tip: set `width` and `height` on images [to prevent layout shifts](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/)

-### With vite-imagetools
+### Optimizing with vite-imagetools

-This plugin is fully compatible with [vite-imagetools](https://github.com/JonasKruckenberg/imagetools).
-Just use it as you would normally, using the LQIP for the inlined placeholder:
+By default, this plugin will **NOT** touch your source images, and it will preserve them exactly as they are.
+If you want to optimize your images, you can add [vite-imagetools](https://github.com/JonasKruckenberg/imagetools).
+Just use it as you would normally, using vite-plugin-lqip for the inlined placeholder:

 ```tsx
 import lqip from './path/to/image.jpg?lqip';